-In the case of a joint-appointment candidacy for promotion, the departments involved will follow the procedures described in Appendix D of this document.
+In the case of a joint-appointment candidacy for promotion, the departments involved will follow the Procedures described in Appendix E of this document.

-These Procedures apply to instructional-track faculty only.
+These Procedures apply to clinical-track faculty only.

-Overview of Instructional Faculty Promotion Decision-making Procedures
+Overview of Clinical-track Promotion Decision-making Procedures